 First of all, I don´t want to scare anybody away.
 I love getting e-mails from my readers and always try to answer them.
 But there are questions I would happily live without.
 So, ladies and gentlemen, let me introduce you to my grumpy side.
 He will now handle these questions once and for all.

 How long does it take to finish Omalo - Shatili trek?
 Are there any hostels on Tobavarchkhili trail?

 People often ask me ask about things I already explained on a web.
 I find it mildly annoying - I already "did my job", collected that info and published it.

 Now I expect from my readers that they will browse a site (even briefly) and try to find needed info independently instead of immediately asking questions.

 I realize that sometimes is the problem in me and some info may be hard to find, but I have a feeling that, most of the time, this is not the case.

 Same with overly general requests such as "hey, send me some info about best treks thx".
 I won’t.
-Why should I spend the effort on someone, who doesn’t want to do the same?
+Why should I spend the effort on someone who is not willing to do the same?

 We are heading to Svaneti in a month.
 What weather should we expect?

-Seriously, don’t ask me about the weather.
-Noone can accurately predict weather further than a 3-4 days in advance.
+Seriously, don't ask me about the weather.
+Nobody can accurately predict the weather further than a 3-4 days in advance.
 I am tired of constantly repeating that it could be sunny and it could rain.

 I admit, maybe I am culturally insensitive here.
 I come from a continental Europe and we don’t have monsoons, dry/rain periods and so on.
 Georgian mountains are similar - weather, especially in mountain is unpredictable.
 It could be sunny one day and the day after you may experience a hailstorm.
 Plan accordingly and prepare for both cases.